Eureka PowerSpeed Review

 Pros: Inexpensive, great for pet hair, solid carpet cleaning

-Cons: Lackluster at cleaning hard floors, so-so ease of use
+Cons: Insufficient on hard floors, so-so ease of us

 Compare to Similar Products